-Figuring out whether you should rent or buy your home is a big decision, and it’s something nearly everyone will have deal with at one point in their lives.
-I’m going to discuss this question through the lens of someone who doesn’t have the financial ability to go out and pay cash for a house; that is, renting is compared to a mortgage.
+Figuring out whether you should rent or buy your home is a big decision, and it’s something nearly everyone will have to deal with at one point in their lives.
+I’m going to discuss this question through the lens of someone who doesn’t have the financial ability to go out and pay cash for a house; that is, renting compared to a mortgage.

-For those that do have the ability to buy housing outright, you likely may not want to tie up all your capital in a property without using some form of leverage anyway, as you can probably make it work harder for you elsewhere – like as a deposit on another investment property, or in the stock market invested in good quality low fee index fund ETF or LICs.
+For those that do have the ability to buy housing outright, you may not want to tie up all your capital in a property without using some form of leverage anyway, as you can probably make it work harder for you elsewhere – like as a deposit on another investment property, or in the stock market invested in good quality low fee index fund ETF or LICs.

 ‘Rent money is dead money’

 Rent money is dead money is a pretty common term that gets thrown around in the debate between whether you should rent versus buy.
 Like anything, you should factor in who is saying something as well as the intent behind what they are saying.
 In my experience, this is a phrase commonly coined by builders or mortgage brokers trying to promote their business and gain clients.

 If rent money is dead money, then isn’t interest dead money too?
 Over a standard 25 year home loan with today’s average 3.5% interest rate on a $500K property, you will actually pay $750K over the period of the loan meaning you’ve been hit with a whopping $250K interest bill!